What is the Difference?

-Nail Fungus of Foot
+Nail Fungus of the Foot

 Fungi thrive in a humid and warm environment.
 Furthermore, it is important to keep the feet dry and clean to prevent fungal foot infection.